mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/palette_docker.rst

         The default, the palette will be stored in the resource folder.
     Document
         The palette will be removed from the resource folder and stored in the document upon save.
 It will be loaded into the resources upon loading the document.

+    .. deprecated:: 5.0

+       This has been disabled for now.

 Add group
     Add a new group.
 On clicking you will be asked for a name and a set of rows.